Spicy Baked Taquitos + Video

 These Baked Taquitos with jalapenos, beef, and gooey cheese will knock your socks off.
 Make this recipe for dinner or freeze some for later!

 Beef taquitos are the ultimate game day snack or party appetizer, and these are loaded with plenty of jalapeno popper flavor!

-Cook up a large batch of these easy Mexican appetizers to serve everyone at once, or freeze them for whenever a future craving strikes.
+Cook up a large batch of these easy oven taquitos to serve everyone at once, or freeze them for whenever a future craving strikes.

 - Swap out the meat.
 Ground turkey or chicken would be just as delicious, and both are a wonderful lean alternative.

 - Make clean-up a breeze!
 Line your pans with aluminum foil before adding nonstick spray.
 When it’s time to do the dishes, just toss the foil in the trash!

 - Adjust the heat.
 New Mexico chile powder is earthy and a bit sweet, so these jalapeno cream cheese taquitos shouldn’t be too spicy.

 That said, feel free to reduce the amount by half for a milder flavor.
 Or, add extra if you dare!

 Set up a station with a variety of different dipping options and let everyone create their own plate!